 We believe that tackling food waste is a massive and immediate opportunity to reduce the environmental impact and improve the social value of our food system.
 Food waste campaigning also offers a unique and accessible platform from which to communicate the wider issues of food sustainability to the public.

 Our story so far

 Feedback is built on over a decade of food waste campaigning by Tristram Stuart and the Feedback team.
 After years of instigating mass media coverage of the issue – principally by taking journalists and broadcast media round the back of supermarkets to uncover the extent of the food waste scandal – Tristram published his book, Waste: Uncovering the Global Food Scandal (Penguin, 2009) and soon after organised the first Feeding the 5000 event in London’s Trafalgar Square in December 2009.
 With the extensive media outreach and public support for the initiative, the event had immediate impact on government and business policy and promoted the activities and messages of the partner organisations, including FareShare, This is Rubbish, ActionAid and Save the Children.
 Since that date Tristram and the Feedback team have played a pivotal role in catalysing the food waste movement in the UK and around the world.

 Since 2009, Feedback has been working hard to combat the global food waste scandal.
+Read our latest social impact report here.
 Some of our successes over the years include: